SleeplessOrphan/DPDD-OS/Occupational-Specialism-Project/Task-1/Activity-A/ii-proposal/funky-team-events-example-proposal.md

      - Implement a feedback loop to continually improve the user experience based on client input.

    - **Compliance and Legal**
-     - Ensure all platform features comply with international data protection regulations.
+     - Ensure all platform features comply with data protection regulations.
      - Regularly update legal policies and user agreements to reflect changes in law.
      - Implement tools to help corporate clients meet their own compliance requirements.